jvcleave/ofxImGui/README.md

 |  EngineOpenFrameworks | [ ]       | [ ]                  | [x]     | [ ]     | [x]   | [x]   | Maybe  | [x]^                   | [x]!               |

 - __*__ Partial support, by default not all cursors are enabled, see [Updating GLFW](./Developpers.md#Improve-ofxImGui-s-backend-bindings).
-- __^__ One Context per ofAppWindow (isolated mode): No inter-communication between the GUIs until ImGui supports additional host viewports. (_EngineGLFW backend is slightly modified for supporting it_)
+- __^__ One Context per ofAppWindow (isolated mode): No inter-communication between the GUIs (cross-docking won't work).
+  (_EngineGLFW backend is slightly modified for supporting multiple glfw contexts_)
+  Hopefully DearImGui will introduce something to handle «[multiple host viewports](https://github.com/ocornut/imgui/issues/3012)».
+  Please note that using **ofxImGui in multiwindow OpenFrameworks applications is in testing phase**.
 - __!__ A singleton class ensures ensures the creation of the ImGui Context within openFrameworks.
 If multiple source files setup ofxImGui, the first sets up normally (as a master), the following ones as slaves, both still being able to draw to the same gui context.
 This can be useful when using ofxImGui from multiple ofxAddons.

 - - - -

 ## Usage